 After all these problematic issues about writing comments, we could come to the conclusion that we shouldn’t write comments at all.
 But I can tell you this is not the case.
 And you can definitely write really good code with the usage of useful comments.
 First and foremost, this post wants to draw attention to the various problems when writing comments.
 We can also write better code that speaks for itself without writing comments.

 There are still a few cases where it’s inevitable to use comments.
-Most projects should have a documentation, which often uses comments.
-Especially when the code or some interfaces to use it are available for externals, a good documentation is essential.
+Most projects should have documentation, which often uses comments.
+Especially when the code or some interfaces to use it are available for externals, good documentation is essential.
 Either way, it would definitely make sense to explain the code’s functionality when it solves complex problems.
 Then it’s quite helpful for others to understand what the code does, without needing to understand the complex code.
 By writing comments like this, they also are less likely to lie about the code after refactoring.
-You only have to adjust the comments and the documentation if the general behavior changes.
+But you still have to adjust the comments and the documentation whenever the general behavioral changes.

 To sum up, comments can be very helpful in writing understandable code.
 However, overusing them is never a good choice.
 They pose some relevant difficulties that everyone needs to be aware of.